 Firstly, nine strong agreements and one agreement with statement one suggests that from a user perspective, the system fits into the style of the ABSP website.
 This is an important finding as the software product must be appropriate for the client in terms of visual appearance to be considered suitable.

 Statements two, four and five were all devised to measure a participant’s perception of how well the system was designed to present information.
 The results show that all participants agreed with all statements.
-This validates the choices made throughout the design phase as not only did participants agree that the presentation of the system was carried out well, they also perceived that the interface was simple enough to use without any training or explanation.
+This validates the choices made throughout the design phase, as not only did participants agree that the presentation of the system was carried out well, they also perceived that the interface was simple enough to use without any training or explanation.
 As the potential user base for the software product features individuals with little experience of using the web, ease of use is a crucial consideration.

 Finally, statement three was used to gauge responses of how the software product performed during the study.
 All participants strongly agreed with the statement, which is an overwhelming indication of how well the participants rated the system from a performance standpoint.